When Should You Use a Braided Fishing Line?

 Different Types of Fishing Line

-While buying a fishing line, you should keep the three important parameters in mind: length, material, and diameter.
+When buying a fishing line, consider the three important parameters: length, material, and diameter.

 Apart from that, several other factors also matter and can determine when and how to use it.